This set of Casting, Forming and Welding Multiple Choice Questions & Answers (MCQs) focuses on “Radiography”.

 Explanation: The film produced by an X-ray is called as an exograph.
 The film that is produced using gamma rays is called as gamma graph and the combination of the two is called as a radiograph.

-10. The penetration power of X-rays depend only on the wavelength of the radiation.
+10. The penetration power of X-rays depends only on the wavelength of the radiation.

 Sanfoundry Global Education & Learning Series – Casting, Forming and Welding.